What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 What Does White Cardamom Taste Like?

-White cardamom is just green cardamom that’s been bleached to tone down its flavor.
-So, it has the same flavor profile as green cardamom but is more mild and more delicate.
+White cardamom is just a green cardamom that’s been bleached to tone down its flavor.
+So, it has the same flavor profile as green cardamom but is milder and more delicate.
 It can be used in any dishes you’d use green cardamom in, including desserts, meat dishes, and chai.

 What’s the Best Cardamom Substitute?

 Some spices can be hard to mimic and find accurate substitutes for.
-Luckily with cardamom’s warming, sweet, zesty, and spicy flavor profile, there are a few aromatics with similar properties that can step in and do the trick.
+Luckily, with cardamom’s warming, sweet, zesty, and spicy flavor profile, a few aromatics with similar properties can step in and do the trick.

 1. Cinnamon